 “You create positive ripples into this world every time you offer a kind word, loving action, empowering insight or smile because whoever receives it passes it on to someone who then passes it on, who then passes it on, who then passes it on, who then passes it on, who then passes it on!” – Karen Salmansohn

 I have taught all levels for over 25 years, from pre-school beginners to advanced college music majors.
 While I hold the Doctorate of Music in Flute Performance and Pedagogy (Indiana University), most of what I’ve learned comes from years of teaching experience in a variety of settings.

-In the past decade I’ve delved further into the area of early childhood flute instruction with training in the Suzuki Method (through Level 2) and Kathy Blocki’s Kinderflute, both methods that incorporate fun activities and encourage creativity and imagination in teaching.
-I recently became a member of Flute Play, an international community of flute teachers who explore and share ways to incorporate play and games into children’s flute lessons.
+In the past decade I’ve delved into the area of early childhood flute instruction with training in the Suzuki Method (through Level 2) and Kinderflute, both methods that incorporate fun activities and encourage creativity and imagination in teaching.
+I am also a creative member of Flute Play, an international community of flute teachers who explore and share ways to incorporate play and games into children’s flute lessons.

-While I primarily teach private lessons I also frequently work with the flute sections in several area middle school bands.
+While I primarily teach private lessons I also teach a class at the Field School and frequently work with the flute sections in several area middle school bands.
 In addition to my flute teaching I have been a co-director of Crozet Arts’ Twinkle Project, a spirited, colorful and creative interdisciplinary arts workshop for children.
 Teaching is an integral part of my life as an artist – I can’t imagine my life without it!